CIRCL/factual-rules-generator/README.md

 ## Install

-- Install all python dependencies
+- Install all python dependencies find in requirements.txt
 - Install a Windows VM
     - Install chocolatey on windows vm: https://docs.chocolatey.org/en-us/choco/setup
 - If use a Linux VM, install it